Malong11-007/JS-interview-questions/rxjs.md

 **9. What is the difference between Cold and Hot Observables?**

   - Cold observables start emitting data only when subscribed to, while hot observables continue emitting data regardless of whether there are subscribers or not.
+  - When the data is produced by the Observable itself, we call it a cold Observable.
+When the data is produced outside the Observable, we call it a hot Observable.
+  - A cold observable starts producing data when some code invokes a subscribe() function on it.
+For example, your app may declare an observable providing a URL on the server to get certain products.
+The request will be made only when you subscribe to it.
+If another script makes the same request to the server, it’ll get the same set of data.
+  - A hot observable produces data even if no subscribers are interested in the data.
+For example, an accelerometer in your smartphone produces data about the position of your device, even if no app subscribes to this data.
+A server can produce the latest stock prices even if no user is interested in this stock.

 **10. What are RxJS Operators?**